HogRed/local-rag/README.md

 ## Credits
 Based on [Nasser Maronie’s Dev.to](https://dev.to/nassermaronie/build-your-own-rag-app-a-step-by-step-guide-to-setup-llm-locally-using-ollama-python-and-chromadb-b12) tutorial.

-Customized and updated for modern LangChain, ChromaDB, and Flask.
+Customized and updated to run with current LangChain, ChromaDB, and Flask versions.